mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 1. The rocket launches.
 The drone strafes the launch facility, blasting it to pieces, but the Travellers are already climbing into the sky on a pillar of fire.
 The acceleration slams the Travellers back in their seats and rattles their bones.

 One-by-one, the booster stages drop away, until only the capsule is left, floating serenely in space.
-The Traissthurdusa is 6,000 kilometres distant and approaching quickly.
+The Traissthurdusa is 6,000 kilometers distant and approaching quickly.

 #### INTO ORBIT